What Every Country In the World Would Look Like As a Kimono

 Also read: Top 17 Airbnbs in Greece for Your Dream Getaway

 All of these kimonos are undoubtedly jaw-dropping and so intricately designed that it took the Japanese four years to complete the set of over 200 kimonos per country.
-After all the hard work and hurdles, it’s impressive how they still met the deadline of Tokyo Olympics 2020.
-If you want to see the full collection, check out Kimono Project’s website!
+This awe-inspiring collection of art and expression will certainly be treasured for generations to come.

 All images credited to Kimono Project | Official Website